cosc2336-ds-alg/assg07/README.md

 a broken build, especially if the last build you submit is not properly compiling and running the tests.

-In this problem, up to 20 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
-Thereafter 20 points are awarded for completing each of the 4 tasks.
+In this problem, up to 50 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
+Thereafter 20 points are awarded for completing each of the the first 3 tasks, and the final 10 points of the assignment will be given if you successfully templatize your code and complete Task 4.
 However you should note that the autograder awards either all point for passing all tests, or no points if any test is failing for one of the tasks.
 Also note that even if you pass all tests, when the instructor evaluates your assignment, they may remove points if you don't follow the requirements for implementing the code (e.g. must reuse functions here as described, need to correctly declare parameters or member functions as `const` where needed, must have function documentation correct).
 You may also loose points for style issues.
 The instructor may give back comments in pull requests and/or create new issues for you if you have issues such as these, so it is good to have work committed early before the due date, so that the instructor may give feedback requesting you to fix issues with your current submission.

 ## Program Style